fatdollar/generic-c-project/README.md

-# Empty C Project Stucture with Simple Makefile
+# Empty C Project Structure with Simple Makefile
-C Project structure I use, with makefiles and examle program.
+C Project structure I use.

 Make file uses gcc.
 It will automatically detect src and header files and outputs .o to a folder name obj and the executable will be placed in .bin